KaushikKU003/UniCourt-SearchWorkshop/README.md

 A hands-on workshop to explain the basics of Git, Docker, and Postgres.
-In this, you will learn the foundations of using git for project collaboration, docker for app containerization, and postgres for storing and retrieving application data.
+In this, you will learn the foundations of using git for project collaboration, docker for app containerization, and postgres for storing and retrieving application data. , Changes done by KAUSHIK003
 ## Prerequisites

 ##### Any Linux machine (ubuntu is preferred) with following packages installed